PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 ## Performance optimization on the frontend
 \fancyfoot[L]{Ambrosch}
 This chapter describes the considerations made to improve performance of the React app.
-This includes the methods used to record performance data and find potential issues, as well as and the changes made to the application to fix those issues.
+This includes the methods used to record performance data and find potential issues, as well as the changes made to the application to fix those issues.
 Optimizing performance of the frontend can have several positive effects, including, but not limited to:

 - minimizing lag and making the UI more responsive.
 - minimizing loading times and load on the network by reducing the number of backend calls.